MapsPeople/docs/collections/_various/customproperties.md

 In general, your Custom Properties can contain any combination of letters, numbers and special characters.
 Moreover, if your Solution has multiple languages, you must provide a translation per language for each Custom Property.
 Adding Custom Properties through the CMS, we will help you do this, but you will need to input the translated names.

-You can also add Custom Properties through the Integration API with the exact same requirements and options as when adding via the MapsIndoors CMS.
+You can also add Custom Properties through the Integration API with the exact same requirements and options as when adding them via the MapsIndoors CMS.